Intune Win32 App Deployment Challenges System32 Vs Syswow64

 More Details Intune Win32 App Deployment Challenges System32 Vs. Syswow64

 Application packagers test the offline installation in the system context before uploading it to Intune.
-In this scenario, cmd .exe executes from location Windows\System32.
+In this scenario, cmd .exe executes from the location Windows\System32.

 The installation process executes as 64-bit.
 This is the default behavior on 64-bit OS.